Yassmin-gamal/Calculator-Tests/README.md

 - The project uses Selenium Java version 3.141.59, Maven version 3.0.0-M5, TestNG version 7.8.0, and Appium Java-client version 7.0.0, all managed via the pom.xml file in Eclipse IDE.
 - It runs on a physical device: a Samsung SM A145F with Android version 13.0 .
 - TestNG is used to run 5 tests in parallel as specified in the testng.xml file.
+- Using the Page Object Model (POM) pattern .
+First, I implement BaseTest to establish all the desired capabilities for my device and app.
+Next, I create CalculatorPage to incorporate all the necessary elements for my App.
+Finally, I develop automated test cases to verify basic functionalities like addition, subtraction, multiplication, division, and percentage.

 ## Table of Contents